-- The quality of coal required to realise the volume of production and sales contemplated in the Group's forecasts is sufficiently verified for its reasonableness by coal testing and mining activities conducted to date.
-This, in conjunction with recent and forecast current thermal and coking coal prices, provides management with a reasonable basis to conclude that income from sales of coal will meet those expectations reflected in cash flow forecasts; - Commercial mining operations commenced in January 2017.
-With the exception of a materially adverse unforeseen event transpiring, there have been no initial indicators in the coal production process to date which would suggest coal qualities and volumes and the cost of production being materially greater than those assumptions utilised in the cash flow forecasts through 31 December 2018; - Licence Compliance obligations for both the Amaam and Amaam North tenements were restructured in accordance with the Licence Actualisation process, as a result of which there are no material drilling obligations in the year to 31 December 2018.
-Those minimal remaining obligations in the year to 31 December 2018 are either expected to be achieved with minimal cost and risk of non-compliance with licence terms and conditions.
-There is, therefore, a reasonable expectation that the Group will be able to successfully be compliant with licence drilling obligations, as reflected in the 2018 forecast; - Coal shipments have been forecast after consideration of actual 2017 port operating performance during the shipping season and those climactic and other conditions which would be reasonably expected to occur and influence the Group's shipping capabilities.
-The occurrence of materially adverse conditions in excess of reasonable conditions may influence the Group's ability to meet the expected shipping schedules; - The Group retains the right to develop Phase 2 and beyond of Project F only upon the existence of those internal and macroeconomic conditions, including but not limited to favourable coking coal price outlook, which would allow the Group to raise that additional funding required to finance the capital investment and operational requirements of the implementation of Phase 2 of Project F by making such a development commercially viable; and - There are no indicators that the Group will not be able to utilise the Sberbank loan as and when required, be able to service the loan in accordance with the loan terms and remain compliant with the loan's covenant through to the loan's settlement.
+- The quality of coal required to realise the volume of production and sales contemplated in the Group's forecasts is sufficiently verified for its reasonableness by coal mining activities conducted to date.
+This, in conjunction with recent and forecast current thermal and coking coal prices, provides management with a reasonable basis to conclude that receipts from coal sales will meet those expectations reflected in cash flow forecasts; - Commercial mining operations continue in line with expectations and where necessary, mining expectations have been amended to reflect the most recent coal mining results.
+With the exception of a materially adverse unforeseen event transpiring, there have been no indicators in the coal production process to date, which would suggest coal qualities and volumes and the cost of production being materially different than those assumptions utilised in the cash flow forecasts through 20 March 2020; - Licence Compliance obligations for both the Amaam and Amaam North tenements have been planned for and are expected to be achieved with minimal risk of non-compliance with licence terms and conditions.
+There is, therefore, a reasonable expectation that the Group will continue to be compliant with licence drilling obligations and that no material sanctions arising from any licence breaches will be levied;